-For organizational leadership, a detailed email may be the preferred channel to communicate important strategic decisions.
+Leadership may prefer to send a detailed email as their channel to communicate strategic decisions.
 But what if employees actually prefer face-to-face interactions to consume that type of information?
-Who should set the preferred communications channels: company leadership or the employees?

 As you might imagine, the answer is not a simple one.
 In fact, it depends largely on the situation and the scenario surrounding the information to be communicated.
-This article will examine a few of these scenarios to build recommendations on how to choose your optimal channels.
+This article examines 8 scenarios with recommendations on how to choose the appropriate channel for workplace communication by stakeholder.

 Some decisions are non-negotiable.
 There are a number of scenarios in which the call on how to communicate with your employees should come from company leadership or your communications team.
 Let’s examine each of them in more detail.

-If you already know what your employees prefer, you can make the call.
+If you already know what your employees prefer, make them official.
 This applies to companies who have done extensive internal communications research and have received recommendations from teams across the organization.
 In that case, it’s just about making a final call, and streamlining the process throughout the company.
 Of course, ensuring effectiveness through goal-setting and measuring your success still makes sense in this scenario.

-Most employees tend to agree that they don’t hear enough about their company’s strategic decision-making.
+It’s very important that employees feel their efforts contribute to the success of the company Most employees tend to agree that they don’t hear enough about their company’s strategic decision-making.
 While building a strategy to solve that need is highly recommended, the nature of that strategy should come from you.
 Communication here depends on preferences by your C-suite, and the channels in which they are most comfortable.
-For top-down communication efforts like this, the company should have the choice on execution of the tactic.
+For top-down communication efforts like this, the company should have the choice on execution of the tactic, so long as it’s delivered consistently, employees know where to get their information, and therefore are accountable for reading the email, attending the meeting, checking your intranet etc.

 The more varied the groups of employees that you need to communicate with becomes, the more difficult it becomes to leave the choice of channel up to them.
-Different groups will have very different preferences, and it will be impossible to please them all.
-To avoid favoritism, gathering feedback on preferences but then making executive decisions on the channels tends to be the most effective strategy.
+Different groups (and generations) will have different preferences (just ask a baby boomer and a Gen Z how they feel about receiving text messages for work to see how differently they react!) it will be impossible to please them all.
+We suggest gathering feedback on preferences but ultimately keeping all information on a single source of truth.
+Presenting strategy in a meeting?
+Important news shared in huddle?
+Monthly newsletter?
+Changes to vacation policy?
+Sharing documents over email?
+They can get lost, forgotten or ignored, better make a copy and host on your SSOT.

 Finally, it’s important to realize that you’re not operating in isolation.
-Sure, your employees might love to engage in videoconferencing and advanced, interactive chat systems.
-Your company’s technology infrastructure might just not support these preferences.
-When employee recommendations go into these types of impossibilities, company executives should make the call on what channels to leverage.
+Sure, your employees might love to engage in videoconferencing or a messenger pigeon (how cool would THAT be in drone form?!).
+Your company’s technology infrastructure, or security requirements might just not support these preferences.
+When employee recommendations go into these types of impossibilities, company executives make the call on what channels to leverage.

 The above range of options, of course, only describes a few very specific scenarios in which company leadership should make the call.
 On the other side of the equation, you will find a number of situations where employees are best equipped to choose their preferred communications channels: